Mishanya-web/ollie_clicker/README.md

 - Real-time click counter using WebSockets
 - Live leaderboard to track top players
 - Responsive design for mobile and desktop
-- Scalable backend with Django Channels and Redis
+- Scalable backend with Django Channels

 ## Tech Stack